antonelepfl/usecases/documentation/add_new_usecase.md

       "contenttype": (string) possible values ["x-ipynb+json", "text/html"],
-      "extension": (string) extension with "." like ".ipynb", "file": UUID of the file in collab storage (more information see below) OR raw file URL, "justcopy": (boolean) if true, it will avoid creating a nav item, }
+      "extension": (string) extension with "." like ".ipynb", "file": UUID of the file in collab storage (more information see below) OR raw file URL, "initial": (boolean) if true this nav item will be shown when redirect to collab, "justcopy": (boolean) if true, it will avoid creating a nav item, }
    ```